Skip to content

 • Not a replacement for OOP/FP: classes and functions remain; what changes is how the team agrees on work before and after edits.

-1. Information flow and explicit intent
+1. Flow of meaning and explicit intent

 2. Two-loop verification